DickLiTQ/data-crawling/README.md

 # data-crawling
-Containing my trial for data crawling in several websites.
+Containing my trial for data mining in several websites.

 ## Overture
-I use **requests** and **webdriver** for data crawling.
+I use **requests** and **webdriver** for data mining.
 If you don't have these tools, you are supposed to obtain them at first.

 Use **pip** to install **requests** and **selenium**.
 ```{console}